Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gxWgVKBPTtM.md

 ### Transcript

-> obviously you guys are planning a mobile port right yeah yeah this is we're just running on mobile emulator right now it'll it'll be coming to uh uh epic mobile devices the epic windows but
+> obviously you guys are planning a mobile port right yeah yeah this is we're just running on mobile emulator right now it'll it'll be coming to, , epic mobile devices the epic windows but